pearu/f2py/doc/developers_guide.rst

 limitations.

 Further, in Fortran the `program` declaration is actually optional.
-For example, the following is a valid (minimal) fortran program::
+For example, the following is a valid (minimal) Fortran program::

     end